Sharing Vs. Selling and Authenticity in Your Business

 Bring in More Authenticity to the Here and Now

-The future is always affected by the present moment.
-Because the future is just a collective expression of millions of changes in each present moment that lead up to the future.
-So when we choose what we incorporate into the present moment, right here and now, we’re also selecting what we bring into the future.
-Woah, right?
-So with all that laid out, and if we’re searching for authentic changes, then consider this permission to drop anything that isn’t authentic to you, anything that isn’t serving you anymore, or any of those business tactics and strategies that feel “off.”
-This isn’t a burn down the established order kind of rebellion, just simply a gentle “no thank you.”
+In searching for authentic changes, then consider this permission to drop anything that doesn’t feel authentic to you, anything that isn’t serving you anymore, or any business tactics or strategies that just feel kinda “off.”
+This isn’t a burn down the established order kind of rebellion, just a simple and gentle “no thank you.”

 Sharing vs. Selling